Narges825/MOR-Descriptor-Systems-IRKA/README.md

 This project implements and evaluates variants of the
 **Iterative Rational Krylov Algorithm (IRKA)** for model order reduction of large-scale descriptor systems (DAEs) arising from circuit models.

-The objective is to construct reduced-order models (ROMs) that accurately approximate the transfer function of the original full-order models (FOMs), while significantly reducing computational complexity.
+The objective is to construct reduced-order models (ROMs) that approximate the transfer function of the original full-order models (FOMs), while significantly reducing computational complexity.

 This work was developed as part of a seminar on
 **Model Reduction and Numerical Simulation**.

+---

+## Repository Structure

+The repository is organized as follows:

+MOR-Descriptor-Systems-IRKA/
+│
+├── src/
+│   ├── IRKA_WCF.m     % IRKA with spectral projectors (primary contribution)
+│   ├── IRKA_D.m       % Standard IRKA for descriptor systems
+│   └── main_IRKA.m    % Main execution script
+│
+├── figures/           % Pre-generated numerical results
+│   ├── (error plots)
+│   ├── (frequency response plots)
+│   └── (convergence plots)
+│
+└── README.md          % Project documentation

 ---